run-o/talehopper/README.md

 - `nvm install 24.1.0`
 - `nvm use 24.1.0`
 - upgrade npm if necessary: `npm install -g npm@11.4.1`
+- install yarn: `npm install -g yarn`
-- install dependencies: `npm install`
+- install dependencies: `yarn install`
 - run the frontend with: `npm start`

 - when deploying, set the REACT_APP_API_URL env variable to point to the backend service